vinum/codebox-client/README.md

 # Installing

-Install via npm: `npm install codeboxes-client`
+Install via npm: `npm install -g codeboxes-client`

 You can then run `codebox` from the terminal.